jpbonson/SBBFramework/README.md

 ```
 Obs.: You also have the option to use Anaconda for Ubuntu.

-Obs.: The Poker environment only works with Ubuntu.
+Obs.: The Poker environment only works with Ubuntu, since the ACPC server only works in Ubuntu.
+You will need to execute the command 'make' in the ACPC folder to compile the C files for your computer if you want to use the Poker environment.

 ## 4. How to Run